 Do you love him as he is today?
 If he never changed a thing, would you cherish being with him?
 Or do you secretly wish you could change him?
 Too many women fall for the “Beauty and the Beast” myth – that is “if I only love him enough he’ll overcome his faults and we will live happily ever after”.
 Reality is quite different.
 What you see today is what you will get tomorrow, with one exception, which is…

 If he stopped hyperfocusing on you, would you still love him?
 People with ADD find courtship so intensely stimulating that they often hyperfocus on their partner.
 The recipient of this hyperfocus feels intensely loved and cared for.
 But hyperfocus ends – always – and the relationship looks quite different afterwards.
 In order to be able to survive that shift, you need to know that you can communicate clearly and safely with each other, and that there is a strong foundation in place – shared values and interests, similar styles in how you live in your home (messy, neat, organized or not), and desire (or lack of it) for a family.
-Financial compatibility is also critical (see next question).
+Unfortunately, the only time you will be able to truly ascertain if you can survive the shift is after you've made it - typically 24-28 months after the start of the hyperfocus courtship.
+So that means WAIT to figure out if you're compatible.
+When you're in that hyperfocus stage it's 'clear' you are great for each other.
+It's only after the dopamine levels of infatuation subside that you get the real picture of how you are together.

 Are you flexible and ready for adventure?
 The best ADD marriages I’ve seen are those in which the non-ADD spouse values flexibility and adventure over perfect organization.
 You can be a good organizer (as I am) but you must have the ability to at least tolerate confusion and last minute changes if you are going to live successfully with someone with ADD.